-Andover War Memorial Hospital provides in-patient rehabilitation, maternity services, a day surgery unit and a minor injuries unit (currently closed due to COVID-19).
+Andover War Memorial Hospital provides in-patient rehabilitation, maternity services, a day surgery unit and a minor injuries clinic.
 In addition, an outpatient unit which opened in 2010.

 The site also houses the Countess of Brecknock Hospice, which provides six in-patient beds, day care, and a base for Macmillan Nurses.